This service is for women under the age of 65 only.

 If you’re pregnant and you get cystitis – you should see your GP, even if you’ve had cystitis before.
 This is because for you, cystitis will have some extra risks involved which can affect you or your baby

 Short-term cystitis is usually the result of a urinary tract infection (UTI) which is normally caused by bacteria.
-Bacteria can get into the urinary tract (hole you pee out of) in a few different ways, and they are more likely to cause an infection there if there’s already irritation, or your immune system is weaker than usual.
+Bacteria can get into the urinary tract in a few different ways, and they are more likely to cause an infection there if there’s already irritation, or your immune system is weaker than usual.

 Antibiotics are a kind of medication that affect how bacteria grow and multiply.
-When you take certain antibiotics while you have cystitis, the antibiotics will make it harder for the bacteria causing your UTI to survive, and then your body has a better chance of getting rid of the infection.
+When you take certain antibiotics while you have cystitis, the antibiotics will make it harder for the bacteria causing your UTI to survive, helping your body to get rid of the infection.

 You can’t get antibiotics for cystitis over the counter.
-But, if you’ve only got mild cystitis, then over the counter painkillers can be enough of a treatment to help you handle the symptoms and wait until your body gets rid of the infection itself.
+But, if you’ve only got mild cystitis, then over the counter painkillers can help you manage the symptoms while your body continues to fight the infection.

 There are also some over the counter supplements that you can try as home remedies for cystitis.
 See the ‘Can you treat cystitis with bicarbonate of soda or other home remedies?’ section below for more info.

-Yep – mild cystitis doesn’t usually need antibiotics anyway so you can wait for it to go away on your own.
-Just make sure to drink plenty of water and use painkillers or home remedies if you want.
+Yes – mild cystitis doesn’t always need antibiotics.
+Just make sure to drink plenty of water and use painkillers or home remedies.

-If it’s a serious case of cystitis though, antibiotics are the safest option.
-This is because serious cystitis infections can make their way to your kidneys and cause more health problems and risks.
+If it’s a serious case of cystitis, antibiotics are the safest option.
+This is to prevent serious cystitis infections spreading to your kidneys.

 There are some home remedies you can try to help improve your symptoms and possibly help speed up how fast your body fights the infection, including: